kev1N916/googleAdk_Agents/README.md

 ### Configure Channels

-Channels are the communication services your bot can interact with (e.g., Web Chat, Microsoft Teams, Facebook).
+**Channels** are the communication services your bot can interact with (e.g., Web Chat, Microsoft Teams, Facebook).

 1. Once your Azure Bot resource is deployed, navigate to it.
 2. In the left-hand navigation, under `Settings`, click on `Channels`.
-3. By default, `Web Chat` is enabled.
-You can enable other channels as needed.
-For initial testing, `Web Chat` is sufficient.
-4. To configure `Web Chat`:
+3. To set up **Microsoft Teams**:
+    * In the `Channels` blade, click on `Microsoft Teams`.
+    * Read the Microsoft Teams Channel Terms of Service and click `Agree`.
+    * You might be presented with configuration options depending on your bot's capabilities (e.g., calling, group chat).
+For a basic messaging bot, you can usually proceed with the default settings.
-    * Click on `Web Chat`.
+    * Click `Save`.
-    * Under `Default Web Chat`, click on `Show key` to reveal your secret keys.
-You will need one of these keys later for testing.
+    * Your bot is now configured to work with Microsoft Teams.

 ### Get Bot Credentials